fruttasecca/unitn_cv_2018_project/README.md

 it will output a file named output.mp4.

 This is not a long term project or anything, do not expect tests or whatever.

+Note that the names of some parameters or functions might not always be the same in both the pseudocode (report) and the code.